kaelzhang/screen-master/experiments/mouse-move/README.md

 # Experiment: Mouse Move

-- The code slices inside this folder is used to record mouse movement and save the data to a file.
+- The code slices inside this folder are used to record mouse movement and save the data to a file.
 - They should not be used in production, since it relies on `nodeIntegration:true` in the Electron main process which is a security risk.

 ## How to run